lbattaglioli2000/lbattaglioli2000/README.md

 ### Hi there 👋

+- 🚀 Currently, I'm working as CTO and Co-Founder at Eorbi, Inc.
-- 🔭 I’m currently working on a new project, Abacus!
+- 🔭 I’m currently working on a side project, Abacus!
 - 🌱 I’m teaching myself a lot of different things.
 I'm focusing on:
   - Swift and SwiftUI
   - Python and Data Science